 - 1 ½ teaspoons of pure vanilla extract

-- 350g approx. very ripe plantains, mashed (3-4 units, depending on size)
+- approx. 350 g of very ripe bananas, mashed (3-4 units, depending on size)

-- Grated coconut, to decorate
+- Grated coconut, for decoration

 For the glaze: